garden-io/garden/docs/pulumi-plugin/configure-modules.md

 # Module Configuration

 You need to write Garden module configs next to the pulumi stacks you'd like to include in your project.
-These should be located in the same direcory as the stack config, or in an enclosing directory.
+These should be located in the same directory as the stack config, or in an enclosing directory.

 For example:
 ```yaml